 After getting her start on Broadway, being a talented singer, she transitioned to films in the mid-’70s with a breakthrough role being 1978’s Clint Eastwood-led film, Every Which Way but Loose.
 Then she earned a Golden Globe nomination portraying the legendary Patsy Cline in 1980’s Coal Miner’s Daughter.
 She has since appeared in over 60 films, with her Ellen Griswold leading the way – but she also has dramatic chops, and she showed those off playing Ed Norton’s mother in American History X. Later in her career, she had a recurring role as a domineering Agent in HBO’s Entourage and just recently co-starred with Sigourney Weaver in the film, The Good House.
-One thing’s for certain, at 69 years old, Bev is far from done, as evidenced by her feisty turn as a family matriarch in 2022’s Violent Night.
+One thing’s for certain, at 71 years old, Bev is far from done, as evidenced by her feisty turn as a family matriarch in 2022’s Violent Night.

 3. Johnny Galecki (Rusty Griswold)

-Rusty Griswold is in Christmas Decoration Hell as he untangles endless lights and is constantly being beckoned, with a loud, “Russ” – even if he is right next to him.
-Galecki started acting in 1987 and immediately got two Holiday Classics, in addition to his Russ, he also was part of 1989’s Prancer.
+Rusty Griswold is in Christmas Decoration Hell as he untangles endless lights and is constantly being beckoned, with a loud, “Russ” — even if he is right next to him.
+Galecki, 47, started acting in 1987 and immediately got two Holiday Classics: In addition to his Russ, he also was part of 1989’s Prancer.

 Then Galecki turned his attention to TV, and never looked back.
 You will certainly remember him as David Healy from 1992’s Smash hit, Roseanne.
 And from one monumental show to another, in 2006, he helped make The Big Bang Theory one of the most-watched TV shows of all time through its’ 12 season run.
 In 2018, Forbes estimated he was the world’s second-highest-paid TV actor, earning $25 million.
 No wonder he wasn’t impressed by Grandma’s “Whole Quarter”.